ringo380/lessoncraft/README.md

 Navigate to [http://localhost](http://localhost) and click "Start" to begin a new LessonCraft session, followed by "ADD NEW INSTANCE" to launch a new terminal instance.

-Notes:

-* There is a hard-coded limit of 5 Docker playgrounds per session.
-After 4 hours sessions are deleted.
-* If you want to override the DIND version or image then set the environmental variable i.e.
-  `DIND_IMAGE=franela/docker<version>-rc:dind`.
-Take into account that you can't use standard `dind` images, only [franela](https://hub.docker.com/r/franela/) images are currently supported, though future versions of LessonCraft will expand compatibility.

 ### Port forwarding

 In order for port forwarding to work correctly in development you need to make `*.localhost` to resolve to `127.0.0.1`.
 That way when you try to access  `pwd10-0-0-1-8080.host1.localhost`, then you're forwarded correctly to your local LessonCraft server.